 Rhinoplasty, Septoplasty and nasal valve repair using ALAR minimally invasive stent

-Rhinoplasty with dorsal hump reduction
+Rhinoplasty with dorsal hump reduction and complete resizing 2 years

 severely deviated septum with deviation of the nasal tip